Initiation

 Dig deeper with Sebastian →

-In winter nine holes are made in the ice; the candidate has to dive into the first hole and come out through the second, and so on to the ninth hole.
+The candidate has to dive into the first hole and come out through the second, and so on to the ninth hole.
+The Manchu assert that the extreme severity of this ordeal is due to Chinese influence.

 Eliade, Mircea, Shamanism: Archaic Techniques of Ecstasy, 1951supporting